-1. Guidance and Support: The Immediate Past President is expected to provide guidance and support to the current President, drawing upon their experience and institutional

-- knowledge.
-This support can include sharing insights on leadership, decision-making, and strategies for achieving our goals. - Succession Planning: The President and Vice President should collaborate closely on succession planning, identifying potential leaders within the Board and preparing them for future roles.
-The Immediate Past President plays a pivotal role in helping identify and nurture this talent. - 3.
+- 1. Guidance and Support: The Immediate Past President is expected to provide guidance and support to the current President, drawing upon their experience and institutional knowledge.
+This support can include sharing insights on leadership, decision-making, and strategies for achieving our goals. - 2.
+Succession Planning: The President and Vice President should collaborate closely on succession planning, identifying potential leaders within the Board and preparing them for future roles.
+The Immediate Past President is pivotal in helping identify and nurture this talent. - 3.
 Continual Learning: We encourage the President and Vice President to engage in a continuous learning process, leveraging the experience of their predecessors.
-This process involves seeking advice, discussing challenges, and sharing best practices to ensure the ongoing success of the organization. - 4.
-Collaboration: All three roles should work collaboratively on key initiatives, leveraging their collective strengths and expertise.
+This process involves seeking advice, discussing challenges, and sharing best practices to ensure the organization's ongoing success. - 4.
+Collaboration: All three roles should collaborate on key initiatives, leveraging their collective strengths and expertise.
 This collaborative approach helps foster innovation and effective decision-making.